neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ### Setting up an SSH Connection

-Once configurations are set, if the "connection_method" is "ssh", the function setup_ssh_connection_to_remote_server() must be run to setup the ssh connection to the remote server.
+Once configurations are set, if the "connection_method" is "ssh", the function setup_ssh_connection_to_central_server() must be run to setup the ssh connection to the central server.
 This will allow visual confirmation of the server key, and setup a SSH key pair.
 This means your password will have to be enterred only once, when setting up this connection.

 ## Making Project Folders